ExpediaGroup/flyte-serf/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/hotelsdotcom/flyte-serf.svg)](https://hub.docker.com/r/hotelsdotcom/flyte-serf)
 [![Docker Pulls](https://img.shields.io/docker/pulls/hotelsdotcom/flyte-serf.svg)](https://hub.docker.com/r/hotelsdotcom/flyte-serf)

-A Serf pack for Flyte.
-This joins an existing Serf cluster and allows you to raise and respond to events from your Flyte flows.
+A Serf pack for Flyte which will join an existing Serf cluster and allow you to raise and respond to events from your Flyte flows.

-This plugin register pack named `Serf`.
 It provides two triggers `UserEvent`, `MemberEvent` and one command `SendEvent`

 ## ENV Configuration